 - By 2030, UN-HABITAT estimates an additional 3 billion people, about 40 percent of the world’s population, will need access to housing.
 This translates into a demand for 96,150 new affordable units every day and 4,000 every hour.

 Purpose of Celebrating World Habitat Day

-- To pay a big attention towards the need for better shelter all over the world.
+- To pay attention to the need for better shelter all over the world.

 - To share the priority of affordable and adequate housing everywhere.

-- To bring the positive changes in systems, including policies and attitudes of persons causing poverty housing.
+- To bring positive changes in systems, including policies and attitudes of persons causing poverty housing.